c8501024/DipoleFieldLines/README.md

 # Dipole Field Animation Visualizations

-This repository contains three Python scripts for simulating and visualizing the electromagnetic fields of a Hertzian or short dipole.
+This repository contains three Python scripts for simulating and visualizing the electromagnetic fields of a Hertzian dipole (Half wave dipole currently not fully supported).
 It includes both 2D and 3D visualizations of electric and magnetic fields as well as the energy (Poynting vector) flow.

 ---